 Hello I am Jenna.
-I am a 29 year old artist and mum of two living in the UK.
-As an artist mother I spend my days painting and raising my children in the Derbyshrie countryside where we set up home just over a year ago.
+I am a 31 year old artist and mother of three living in the UK.
+I spend my days painting and raising my children in the Derbyshrie countryside where we set up home just over a year ago.
 I am grateful for having a family who support and encourage me in my pursuit of art and who inspire my practice.

-I create works in mixed media, mostly in ink, watercolour or acrylic on canvas, board and paper.
+I create works in mixed media mostly in acrylic, pastel and wool.
 I am inspired by the world around me - particularly floral and natural forms and their relationship with the man-made structures among them.
 Being a mother is a significant part of my identity and therefore motherhood directly influences my practice.
 I feel inspired by the care-free, creating for the process approach my children take towards mark-making.
 Art to them is all about the now - the finished piece is not as important to them.
 I try to consider this when painting.
 I encourage creativity in my children as much as possible and frequently include them in my process allowing them to paint directly onto my paintings if they wish or to work alongside me on their own works.

 Recently my work has focused on the juxtaposition of raw emotion and controlled thought.
 Geometric lines sit among expressive and emotive mark making and colour washes representing my experience of being a mother artist - constantly trying to scrabble together some routine and control in an ongoing battle to balance motherhood, building our life together as a family, my art, my emotions and anxieties.